 When you go onto a boat for your first interview and the captain asks you, “What is the portside of a vessel?” and you don’t know, chances are, you will not be leaving with a job offer.

-Yachting is a unique industry that has an unusual working environment with a combination of high guest expectations and long working hours.
+Yachting is a unique industry that has an unusual work environment with a combination of high guest expectations and long working hours.
 You are living and working in a small area with multiple other crewmembers of different backgrounds and nationalities which can at times be challenging.

 It's not all champagne in jacuzzis so don’t expect that.